 — Portland Monthly, April 2008.
 Portland’s Best Wine Bar.

-The food was wine driven- small, seasonal plates designed to support the rotating offerings from Kim and Courtney.
+The food was wine driven- small, seasonal plates designed to support the rotating offerings from Kimberly and Courtney.
 There were signature dishes almost immediately: onion tart, Noble salad, our gooey mac and cheese and a deceptively simple brownie with caramel and vanilla ice cream.
 We also flexed a little bit, serving more elaborate dishes featuring local fish and meats, foraged mushrooms and (gasp) foie gras.
 Willamette Week named us Restaurant of the Year in 2003.

 The second floor of Noble Rot contained the office (a desk amid refrigeration and dry storage), our production kitchen and the private dining room (the same room actually).
 Food prepped during the day was run downstairs.
 All night long chefs were scurrying upstairs to replenish supplies.
 Bitching about inconvenience was offset by superior gluteal development.